Farsi Language History

 Origins & Roots of the Farsi Language

-It was only when Tehran was chosen as the capital of Persia in 1787 that Classical Persian began to change.
-After this prominent change, the dialect of Tehran became the norm and became the foundation of Modern Persian.
-This version of Persian formed the basis Farsi language we used today, known as “Contemporary Standard Persian.
+When Tehran became the capital of Persia in 1787, the Persian language began to change again.
+After this significant milestone, the dialect of Tehran became the norm and the foundation of Modern Persian.
+This version of Persian formed the basis Farsi language we used today, known as “Contemporary Standard Persian.”

 Farsi Translation Services

 Translating to or from the Farsi language benefits businesses of all shapes and sizes.
 With content written in the Persian alphabet, UK businesses can market their services to Persian people in Iran and the Middle East.
 Meanwhile, Farsi-speaking organisations can translate into other languages to appeal to a more diverse global audience.